-Editorial and Peer Review Process: Download PDF
+Editorial and Peer Review Process:

 A manuscript will be reviewed for possible publication with the understanding that it is being submitted to RGUHS Journal of Allied Health Sciences alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere.
 On submission, editors will review all submitted manuscripts initially for suitability for formal review and plagiarism.
-Manuscripts with insufficient originality, serious scientific or technical flaws, or lack of a significant message will be rejected before proceeding for formal peer-review.
-Manuscripts that are unlikely to be of interest to the RGUHS Journal of Allied Health Sciences readers will also be liable to be rejected at this stage itself.
-Manuscripts that are found suitable for publication in RGUHS Journal of Allied Health Sciences are sent to two or more expert reviewers.
+Manuscripts with insufficient originality, serious scientific or technical flaws, or lack of a significant message will be rejected before proceeding for formal peer review.
+Manuscripts unlikely to be of interest to the RGUHS Journal of Allied Health Sciences readers will also be liable to be rejected at this stage.
+Manuscripts that are found suitable for publication in the RGUHS Journal of Physiotherapy is assigned to an editor of respective field of specialization.
+Editors send the manuscript to two or more expert reviewers.
 The journal follows a double-blind review process, where the reviewers and authors are unaware of each other’s identity.
-Each manuscript is also assigned to a member of the editorial team, who based on the comments from the reviewers takes a final decision on the manuscript.
-The comments and suggestions (acceptance/ rejection/amendments in manuscript) received from reviewers are conveyed to the corresponding author.
-If required, the author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
+The reviewers' comments and suggestions (acceptance/ rejection/amendments in the manuscript) are conveyed to the corresponding author.
+If required, the author is requested to provide a point-by-point response to reviewers’ comments and submit a revised version of the manuscript.
 This process is repeated till reviewers and editors are satisfied with the manuscript.
-Within a 3 weeks, the authors will be informed about the reviewers’ comments and acceptance/rejection of their manuscript.
-Articles accepted would be copy edited for grammar, punctuation, print style, and format.
-To avoid delays in publication, authors are advised to adhere closely to the instructions given below.
+After considering the final recommendations from the editors, the final decision on its publication it taken by Editor-in-chief.

 Types of Articles and Word Limits:

-This can include comments on earlier publications, presenting data or findings in brief, expressing opinions on health-related issues, and communicating interesting case material.
+Letter to the editor/editorials: This can include comments on earlier publications, presenting data or findings in brief, expressing opinions on health-related issues, and communicating interesting case material.
 These should be of approximately 750-1000 words and not more than 10 references.

-Cover letter must state the material is original research, has not been previously published, and has not been submitted for publication elsewhere while under consideration.
+Cover letter: The cover letter must state the material is original research, has not been previously published, and has not been submitted for publication elsewhere while under consideration.
 If the manuscript has been previously considered for publication in another journal, please include the previous reviewer comments, to help expedite the decision by the Editorial team.

-- Title of the article should be short, continuous and yet sufficiently descriptive and informative.
+- Title of the article should be short, continuous, and yet sufficiently descriptive and informative.

 - The title should be brief, informative, of not more than 15 words.